Jonniie/Memoirly/README.md

 ![Memoirly Logo](public/logo.png)

-A modern web application for creating, organizing, and sharing your memories through photos and videos, built with React and JavaScript.

 ## 📱 Overview

 Memoirly is a feature-rich web application that helps you preserve and share your experiences.
 With powerful media management, timeline organization, and beautiful UI, it's the perfect companion for documenting your life's moments.